Skill Demand Index

 Which roles need Category Management most:

-Other positions drive 87% of demand.
-DevOps / Platform and Operations also frequently list Category Management as a requirement.
+Other positions drive 88% of demand.
+Operations and Software Engineering also frequently list Category Management as a requirement.
 Skills commonly paired with Category Management include Bachelor's Degree and Communication Skills.

 Depth Level Distribution